 If you're already in pain from corns, you might want to hit your local drug store.
 After all, it's packed with "cures" for corns and callouses.
 Most of which promise simple directions and great results.

-Unfortunately, these at-home treatments for corns don't deliver on those promises.
+Unfortunately, these at-home treatments for calluses merely remove the top layer of hard skin.
+But the deeper damage remains, so your problem returns.
+Similarly, OTC corn treatments don't deliver on those promises.
 In fact, they can actually harm your feet!
 Many OTC treatments are simply ineffective.
 But some can actually make your corns more pronounced.
 And the chemicals in others may trigger a terrible reaction on your foot.
-They could actually burn a hole in your foot, leaving you with a dangerous ulcer.
+They could actually burn a hole in your skin, leaving you with a dangerous ulcer.
+For that reason, you should never use these treatments if you have sensitive skin or compromised circulation.
+(Especially if your circulation issues are caused by diabetes.)

 Treating Corns at the Podiatrist